ChucKN0risK/lucho.cool/src/pages/index.md

 I like everything that blinks, the internet, design systems and une belle soirée à table entre amis avec du rouge qui tâche.

 I co-founded [Specify](https://specifyapp.com) to help companies manage their brand at scale.
 I also work with the [Design Tokens Community Group](https://designtokens.org) to create a standard for design tokens.
-Finally, I invented raclette in 1872.

 ## Find me on
 - [Twitter](https://twitter.com/Chuckn0risk)